-4.4 Hydrologic Benefit value over time and component contributions
+4.4.2 Hydrologic Benefit value over time and component contributions

+The values of the predictors – the four hydrologic metrics for each water year in the Fort Jones gauge record (water years 1942-2021) – are included in Supplemental Table 2.
+Using this table, coho outcomes for 1944-2021 can be predicted.

 Matching the historical flow trends discussed above, the predicted value of coho spf-equivalent produced by a given water year has trended downward over time (Figure 12).
 The hydrology of a severe drought in water years 2012-2016 is reflected in three consecutive years (2014-2016) of lower-than-40 predicted coho spf.

 Since 1990, the low predicted coho spf values in dry water years have become progressively lower, culminating in three years, all occurring after water year 2000, in which < 0 coho spf are predicted.
-Though a negative value for coho reproduction is obviously not possible, we chose to retain these impossible values to visually represent uncertainty associated with this modeling exercise (see Discussion for more information).
+Though a negative value for coho reproduction has no physical meaning, we chose to retain these impossible values to visually represent uncertainty associated with this modeling exercise (see Discussion for more information).

-The relative contributions of each hydrologic metric to predicted Hydrologic Benefit values (except the intercept term, which is excluded for ease of visualization) is shown in Figure 13.
+The relative influence of different terms in the ensemble model varies over time: most variability in the 1940s-1970s is due to changes in wet season onset and wet season baseflow duration, but starting in the 1980s the fall flow reconnection timing tends to dominate predictions, especially during low-coho spf years (Figure 13; the intercept term is excluded for ease of visualization).